-Net loss before taxes and non-controlling interest for the twelve months ended December 31, 2019 was \$179,529, compared to a net loss before taxes and non-controlling interest of \$9,948 for the twelve months ended December 31, 2018.
-This higher loss was primarily due to the impairment of goodwill, additional overhead expenses from Cannex entities, and an increase in corporate headcount.
-The loss was partially offset by the improvement in the underlying dispensary, cultivation, and production businesses compared to the twelve months ending December 31, 2018.
+Net loss before taxes and non-controlling interest for the three months ended March 31, 2020 was \$7,125, compared to a net loss before taxes and non-controlling interest of \$5,351 for the three months ended March 31, 2019.
+This higher loss was primarily due to higher corporate overhead and interest expense.